-Stephen Turner’s Exbury Egg is temporary, energy efficient, self-sustaining work space, located at Finsley Gate Wharf in Burnley.
-Working in collaboration with Burnley Wood Community Centre, Stephen will spend the summer conducting personal, environmental, historical and cultural investigations on the site with the people of Burnley Wood.
-He hopes the project will enable local people to share knowledge of the past of the site, to explore its present state and to better inform its future.
+Stephen Turner’s Exbury Egg was a temporary, energy efficient, self-sustaining work space, located at Finsley Gate Wharf in Burnley.
+Working in collaboration with Burnley Wood Community Centre, Stephen spent the summer conducting personal, environmental, historical and cultural investigations on the site with the people of Burnley Wood.
+His aim was to enable local people to share knowledge of the past of the site, to explore its present state and to better inform its future.

 “I’d like to feel that I can play a part in reconnecting the community of Burnley Wood with the closed-down wharf, remind them of their shared heritage and explore and discover its present state, and give the opportunity for some spiritual ownership of their own place at a time of huge environmental and economic change.
 Together we might discover something transcendental and culturally empowering in the ordinary, everyday actions of taking care of a place.” – Stephen Turner